MYSTERIOUS JOY

 Statement by the Screenwriter – Natalie MacMahon

 I am fascinated by psychological stories with female protagonists who find themselves at the limits of their perception.
-Food is more than just a motif – it becomes the key to her memories, each course revealing a new truth.
+Food is more than just a motif here – it becomes the key to her memories, each course revealing a new truth.

 "A Course into the Unknown" is an intense chamber play full of tension and emotions.
 A night where nothing is as it seems – and at the end of which awaits a truth that changes everything.